kavia-common/nutrition-connect-platform-172674-172683/platform_database/README.md

    ./startup.sh

 The script will:
-- Ensure PostgreSQL is running on port 5001
+- Ensure PostgreSQL is running and bound to 0.0.0.0 on port 5001
+- Initialize PGDATA if needed and repair stale postmaster.pid
+- Configure listen_addresses='*' and port=5001
+- Update pg_hba.conf to allow local and remote md5 connections
 - Create user nc_app and database nutrition_connect if they do not exist
 - Grant appropriate privileges
+- Wait for readiness using pg_isready with retries/backoff
 - Write a connection helper to db_connection.txt
 - Update db_visualizer/postgres.env with connection details

+2) Verify readiness explicitly: pg_isready -h 127.0.0.1 -p 5001 -U nc_app

-2) Connect with psql:
+3) Connect with psql:
    psql -h localhost -U nc_app -d nutrition_connect -p 5001
 or
    $(cat db_connection.txt)

-3) Reference Schema and Seed
+4) Reference Schema and Seed
 - schema.sql contains a comprehensive reference schema aligned with planned Django models.
 - seed.sql contains minimal sample data for smoke testing.